 Abstract

-Minimal shipping traffic and cCold water temperatures and low shipping traffic are expected to limit biological introductions in polar ecosystems, but thhave rarely been explored across several taxa and multiple stages of invasions.
-We examined how water temperatures affect the potential survival and reproductive habitat of 42 non-indigenous species evaluated these expectations in the Bering Sea, a marine ecosystem characterized by a strong, subarctic-arctic latitudinal gradient, by (1) examining how water temperatures affect potential survival and reproductive habitat of invasive species; and (2) quantifying vessel traffic by commercial and fishing vessels, and ballast water discharge into U.S. Bering Sea ports.
-We built taxa-specific, habitat suitability models by comparing species’ temperature and salinity thresholds to conditions in the Bering Sea projected by three regional ocean models.
-We investigated climate-driven changes in habitat suitability by considering two time periods: current (2003-2012) and mid-century (2030-2039).
-Under current conditions, 83% of the taxa assessed (n=42) have temperature tolerances that would allow them to survive year-round in the southern Bering Sea.
-Areas north of 58°N, which are annually covered by sea ice and have winter water temperatures below 0°C, are largely inhospitable.
+Minimal shipping traffic and cold water temperatures are expected to limit biological introductions in polar ecosystems, but evaluations of this expectation across multiple taxa and life stages are lacking.
+We examined how water temperatures affect the potential survival and reproductive habitat of 42 non-indigenous species in the Bering Sea, a marine ecosystem characterized by a strong, subarctic-arctic latitudinal gradient.
+We also quantified traffic by commercial and fishing vessels, and ballast water discharge, into U.S. Bering Sea ports.
+We built habitat suitability models by comparing species’ temperature and salinity thresholds to conditions in the Bering Sea projected by three regional ocean models, and investigated the effect of climate change by considering two time periods: current (2003-2012) and mid-century (2030-2039).
+Under current conditions, areas north of 58°N, which have winter water temperatures below 0°C, were largely inhospitable.
+However, 83% of the taxa assessed (n=42) have temperature tolerances that would allow them to survive year-round in the southeastern Bering Sea.
+This area of high suitability is also home to the port of Dutch Harbor, which received the greatest amount of vessel traffic and ballast water discharge, and which serves as a hub connected to local ports throughout the Bering Sea.
+While suitable reproductive temperatures exist for many of the taxa considered, the short summer season may limit those that require more than six weeks to complete development.
 Future models predict a northward expansion of suitable habitat, largely favoring taxa that already have the ability to survive year-round.
-While suitable reproductive temperatures exist for many of the taxa considered, the short summer season may limit those that require more than six weeks to complete development.
-We found substantial trans-oceanic cargo and fishing vessel traffic and ballast water discharge, with the greatest amount occurring in Dutch Harbor, which serves as a hub connected to local ports throughout the Bering Sea.
-Our analyses indicate that there currently exists suitable habitat and transport mechanisms for non-native taxa in the Bering Sea, and environmental barriers are expected to decrease in the near future.
 The southeastern Bering Sea, and the port of Dutch Harbor in particular, are high-risk areas for biological introductions and should be monitored.

 by developing species-specific habitat suitability models and quantifying vessel traffic we were able to determine spatial risk